jasmyhigh/penumbra/docs/protocol/src/concepts/governance.md

 and a commemorative `proposal_N_passed`, `proposal_N_failed`, or `proposal_N_slashed`
 NFT.

-[^1]: If withdrawing a proposal halted on-chain voting immediately, the escrow mechanism would not be effective at deterring spam, since the proposer could yank their proposal at the last minute prior to losing their deposit.
+[^1]: If withdrawing a proposal halts on-chain voting immediately, the escrow mechanism would not be effective at deterring spam, since the proposer could yank their proposal at the last minute prior to losing their deposit.
 However, at the UX level, withdrawn proposals can be presented as though voting were